 Participants do not earn annual or medical leave, but may be allowed occasional absences without a reduction of their stipend.
 All absences must be approved in advance by you, the mentor, and should be allowed on a limited and as-needed basis only.

 Every effort should be made to make up any missed time.
-If the missed time cannot be resecheduled or is not permitted without reduction in stipend, ORAU should immediately be informed (either by you or through your program coordinator).
-It is imperative that ORAU be quickly notified of any change in a participant’s schedule that will result in a different stipend payment than regularly received.
+If the missed time cannot be rescheduled or is not permitted without reduction in stipend, ORISE should immediately be informed (either by you or through your program coordinator).
+It is imperative that ORISE be quickly notified of any change in a participant’s schedule that will result in a different stipend payment than regularly received.

 Participants are paid for federal holidays.
 For holidays and emergency closings, the participant follows the same schedule as your facility.

-Should the participant choose to end the appointment early, it is essential that you notify ORAU of the early termination immediately.
-Your cooperation in making sure that ORAU is always informed – with as much notice as possible – of any schedule changes which may necessitate a change in regular stipend payments is essential.
+Should the participant choose to end the appointment early, it is essential that you notify ORISE of the early termination immediately.
+Your cooperation in making sure that ORISE is always informed – with as much notice as possible – of any schedule changes which may necessitate a change in regular stipend payments is essential.